 Tier 1 -focuses on building and maintaining relationships and effective communication

 Tier 2 -focuses on low level conflicts and challenges and repairing and maintaining healthy relationships

 Tier 3- focuses on the most serious incidents when harm has been done and/or rules have been broken.
 “Conflict Circles” or “Restorative Conferences” requires pre-conferencing with each participant, creating an agreement, and monitoring agreements after conferences.

 This model is an excellent tool for the classroom teacher or other professionals to build connectedness and cooperation within the classroom.
 When harm has been done or rules broken the restorative process teachers conflict resolution skills, accountability and gives voice to all those involved while ensuring relationships are repaired

 Understanding and applying the Level 3 model helps the school employee to improve communication skills, resolve conflicts in a positive way, and to use restorative conference circles to repair the harm that has occurred and make the transition back to the classroom a positive experience for all parties (students, parents, and staff).

 In order for the educator to effectively apply the Level 3 model, he/she must:

-effectively facilitate a restorative conversation circle between all parties to resolve conflict and repair the harm and,
+effectively facilitate a pre-conference with students to resolve conflict and repair the harm and,

-effectively facilitate a restorative conversation circle to help students identify a problem, develop strategies to solve the problem and to implement those strategies.
+effectively facilitate a full conference to help students, parents, and staff identify the problem, develop strategies to solve the problem, and to implement those strategies.